Lhfcws/rdir/README.md

 1. Fix user home path ~ cannot be identied bug.
 2. Tree-view add some hide / show controls to make a pretty user experience.
+3. Use multiprocessing to speed up the rendering.

 **Installation:**

+Required `Python 2.6+`

 You can install it in `pip` / `easy_install` now